🧑🏫 Automated & Algorithmic Trading Tutorial

 RESOURCES:

-• «Automated Analysis of News to Compute Market Sentiment: Its Impact on Liquidity and Trading» -G. Mitra, D. di Bartolomeo and A. Banerjee (2011)
+• «Automated Analysis of News to Compute Market Sentiment: Its Impact on Liquidity and Trading» -G. Mitra, D. di Bartolomeo, and A. Banerjee (2011)

 • «Building Automated Trading Strategies» -George Protonotarios (2018)